 Research for the above project is being conducted throughout 2021.
 The research team will be reviewing historical archives and contemporary sources, such as magazines, skate videos and social media.
-The team will also be conducting interviews with a number of individuals in skateboarding, from those working in the industry, community programs, brands, non profits, professional and competitive skateboarders, and individuals from skating’s DIY and local subcultural scenes.
+The team will also be conducting interviews with a number of individuals in skateboarding, from those working in the industry, community programs, brands, non profits and individuals from skating’s DIY and local subcultural scenes.

-The research project will be the basis of a book (with Palgrave Macmillan), but may also include a website, social media and other publications in the process.
-The project aims to contribute to a deeper understanding of the overlooked history of activism, ethics and social equity movements in skateboarding.
+The research project will be the basis of a book (with Palgrave Macmillan) and with extra interviews, art, stories and information shared on a website, social media and other publications in the process.
+The project aims to contribute to a deeper understanding of change makers, grassroots and DIY activism, ethics and social equity movements in skateboarding.
 While stage one is focused on the USA, individuals and social movements/projects in other locations will be acknowledged where relevant, and hopefully included in future stages.

 If you would like to know more about this project please email Dr Indigo Willing (Writer, Community Work, Sociologist and Research Fellow, Griffith University, Australia) and Anthony Pappalardo (Journalist, Author and Independent Researcher, USA) using the Contact Page Form